Saturday, 2 October 2021

 But let’s be more specific and concrete about these often poetic and oracular phrases from Derrida.

-Of course Derrida probably never said that “every concept deconstructs itself” in such a (as it were) simplistic — or clear! — manner.
+Of course Derrida probably never said that “every concept deconstructs itself” in such a simplistic — or clear! — manner.
 That said, if you Google the words “every concept deconstructs itself” and “contradictions which can never be avoided” you will find dozens or even hundreds of quotes from both Derrida himself and references to those who have (positively) interpreted him as holding precisely these positions.
 (See here and here.)

 Despite stating all that, this may simply be an analytic philosopher’s misreading of deconstruction.
 Ironically enough, Derrida himself claimed that “all readings are misreadings” (see here).
 Yet, at the very same time, many devotees of Derrida feel very strongly about certain (mainly political) misreadings (see here) — as did Derrida himself!
 In any case, misreadings of Derrida may be of the kind that Professor Christina Howells warns her fellow academic experts against (see final section).